senkkou/E7AutoBuy/README.md

 Auto refreshes secret shop and buy all Covenant Bookmarks and Mystic Medals

+# 2.5
+- Added delay set up when creating config.ini
+- Delay works with float values (ex: 1.7)
+- Added Estimated time info
+- Support to stop the script anytime, currently logs will be saved with no problem (Press Ctrl C in the console)

 ### 2.1.1
 - Show on console each interaction